oneapi-src/level-zero-spec/scripts/core/PROG.rst

        ::${x}CommandQueueExecuteCommandLists(hCommandQueue, 1, &hCommandList, nullptr);
        ...

-The following pseudo-code demonstrate a sequence for using fine-grain residency control for indirect arguments:
+The following pseudo-code demonstrates a sequence for using fine-grain residency control for indirect arguments:

 .. parsed-literal::